ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 At this point, you've learned about the architecture behind Evo 2, how it can be used to generate novel genomic sequences and how Evo 2 could identify features in the latent space of DNA.
 What I haven't discussed is the future of Evo 2 and where biologists will use the model.

 To get a sense of the limitations and potential of Evo 2, I'd recommend reading the socratic dialogue in [owlposting](https://x.com/owl_posting)'s [two](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [blogs](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) about Evo 2.
-I generally agree with owlposting's high-level assessment that:
+I generally agree with owlposting's high-level assessment:
 - Evo 2 needs real-world validation for pathogenicity prediction to be used in production workflows, because it was only evaluated with digital models, and not on any real-world biological experiments.
-- High-fidelity genome generation at scale is **only possible** with large models such as Evo 2, rather than humans, but the utility today is bottlenecked by DNA synthesis costs.
+- High-fidelity genome generation at scale is only possible with large models such as Evo 2, rather than humans, but the utility today is bottlenecked by DNA synthesis costs.

-LLMs today are useful for real-world tasks because reward model(s) for “language” *can already be approximated at a reasonable cost*.
-You can see this with RLHF for qualitative reasoning tasks and specific RL reward models for tasks such as math and coding.
+LLMs today are useful for real-world tasks because reward models for language can already be approximated at a reasonable cost.
+This has been shown with RLHF for qualitative reasoning tasks and specific RL reward models for tasks such as math and coding.
 On the other hand, DNA foundation models like Evo 2 don’t have access to the same quantity of high fidelity data.
-Getting reward signal from biological systems is difficult because you need to run experiments *over days or weeks at a time*, which can't be accelerated by just adding more compute.
+Getting reward signals from biological systems is difficult because you need to run experiments *over days or weeks*, which can't be accelerated by just adding more compute.
 To create useful RL environments for Evo 2, you need to loop in high-throughput biological systems!
 To accelerate biological research with Evo 2, we’ll need better virtual environments for training, tighter integration with high-throughput experiments, and reward modeling that bridges the computational-to-experimental gap.

 Though Evo 2 is a step in the right direction towards an ["App Store for Biology"](https://www.sequoiacap.com/podcast/training-data-patrick-hsu/), the real bottlenecks in applying these models are not in the model architectures themselves, but in the challenges of real-world biological validation.
 Unlike software, where closed-loop feedback and rapid iteration are possible, biological research is constrained by the cost and complexity of experiments and data collection.
 Progress with Evo 2 and other models will depend as much on building better experimental and data infrastructure as on advances in model design.

-I'm excited to see initiatives such as the [Virtual Cell Atlas](https://arcinstitute.org/news/news/arc-virtual-cell-atlas-launch) which are a step in the right direction, but for now, real-world biological validation will be necessary to make these models useful.

 *Thanks to [Chris Zou](https://x.com/chriswzou) and [Darya Kaviani](https://x.com/daryakaviani) for their feedback & support on this post!
 I appreciated Asimov's [post on Evo 2](https://www.asimov.press/p/evo-2) and owlposting's [socratic dialogues](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility), which were both an inspiration for this post.*